sahrishA/ai110-module1show-gameglitchinvestigator-starter/README.md

       - There was bug that it wasn't updating the value of the score to zero whenever we start the new game.
       4. Bug4
       - str is  bug that casue glitch. str in secret =str( st.session_state.secrets) code is a bug because on every even‑numbered attempt the secret is converted to a    string,  so when check_guess compares the integer guess to a string secret it triggers the TypeError‑handling code.
 I also notice that the new game button wasn't working properly due to this error
+      5. Bug 5
+      - It wasn't reseting the history to empty after newGame buttom being clicked

 - [x] Explain what fixes you applied.